Coombe Hill Woodland Walk

 Coombe Hill in the late 1940s was almost all open grassland with scattered juniper bushes and just a few trees because, for centuries, the area had been intensively grazed by sheep.
 The end of grazing allowed the encroachment of scrub and later trees, particularly on the plateau top.
 Much of the work done now by the National Trust on the Hill is targeted at retaining and expanding the chalk grassland to encourage the rich diversity of flowers and insects that flourishes in this habitat.

 From the Memorial, turn right along the distinctive gravel track, with excellent views to the left over Aylesbury Vale and Wendover.
 250m beyond the Memorial the track turns sharply right.
-Follow this path, with a fence to your left to return to the car park where you started.
+Follow this path, with a fence to your left.
+At the end of the path, go through a gate leading onto a lane.
+Turn left to return to the car park where you started.

 Near car park, grid ref: SP851062